NathanTan/SeniorCapstone/README.md

 5. This step is optional.
 When your Raspberry Pi boots up, you can have it run the script automatically.
    This section describes how to setup rc.local boot script to run <tt>start_mav.sh</tt>:
-   1. Open <tt>/etc/rc.local</tt>:
+   1. Optional: install vim:
       ```bash
+      sudo apt-get install vim
+      ```

+   2. Open <tt>/etc/rc.local</tt>:
+      ```bash
       sudo vim /etc/rc.local
       ```

-   2. Add the following at the very end of the file, before the <tt>exit 0</tt> command:
+   3. Add the following at the very end of the file, before the <tt>exit 0</tt> command:
       ```bash
-      sleep 5s && /home/pi/raspberry/start_mav.sh & # 5s delay is crucial to let pi to connect to wifi first
+      sleep 1s && /home/pi/raspberry/start_mav.sh & # 1s delay is crucial to let pi to connect to wifi first
       ```